Muffler ManBill says:

-Found a Muffler Man while travelling through East Point, Georgia.
+Found a Muffler Man while travelling through East Point, ask Georgia.
 He is in front of a Tire Pro store.
-Instead of holding a muffler, he is holding a tire.
+Instead of holding a muffler, diagnosis he is holding a tire.

 wendyvee says: